The Voice

 Sessions are typically structured as check ins, activity, discussion, and roundup.

-When arriving you will go in to our Voice room where there will be pizza and drinks, at the start everyone has a catch-up with one another.
+When arriving you will go in to our Voice room where there will be pizza and drinks.
+At the start we all have a catch up together.

 For the next 30-45 minutes we will do an activity or a game.

 Towards the end of the session, the group have free-flowing conversations.
-We then round up the session and briefly discuss what we will be doing next time.
+We then do a round up and briefly discuss the following week’s activity.

-Occasional sessions will take place outside of Kids Inspire.
+Occasional sessions will take place outside of Kids Inspire’s office.
 Trips out will be communicated and organised in advance.

 Information for secondary schools